 With most local coffee shops closed, nurses used to picking up a latte on their way to work have to make other arrangements.
 Zach Adams, a certified registered nurse anesthetist in Philadelphia, puts coffee at the top of his list of recommendations and says that not all nurses have a coffee grinder at home.
 This gift set from coffee startup Drip Kit makes pour-over coffee simple to brew anywhere.
 It comes with a Hario electric kettle and ten single servings of delicious drip coffee.
 To use, you simply unfold the cardboard drip kit, place it on top of your mug and add hot water.

 Several nurses we spoke with said a gift card for Starbucks (or another local coffee shop) would be a welcome gift. “[Nurses] can use that going into their shift, but they can also treat their whole unit to Starbucks,” says Katie Duke, an in-patient cardiology nurse practitioner in New York City.
 Eze calls it “an all-time fave.”
 [Editor’s note: Depending on the city and state you’re in, many Starbucks locations have closed their doors, but some remain open in and around hospitals.]

 Gifts to help them take care of themselves

-Not surprisingly, massage gift cards came up a few times when we chatted with nurses.
-“Nurses always take care of other people,” says Duke.
-“It’s what we do for 40-plus hours a week and sometimes at the end of the day we don’t have energy to do things for ourselves.”
-LeVeck agrees that “nurses often care for everyone except themselves,” and that they’d appreciate a gift that lets them pamper themselves.
-A gift card for a local spa is always good, but Schwartzbach says one of her favorite gifts was an in-home massage through the on-demand service Zeel: “They send a masseuse and a table to your house — it was amazing!”
+Not surprisingly, massage gift cards came up a few times in our reporting.
+Adams says that, despite not being able get a massage right now, this would still be appreciated for when things get back to normal.
+“Nurses take care of other people for 40-plus hours a week,” Duke says.
+“Sometimes at the end of the day, we don’t have energy to do things for ourselves.”
+Nurse practitioner Danielle LeVeck agrees and says nurses appreciate a gift that lets them pamper themselves.
+A gift card for a local spa is always good, but Schwartzbach says one of her favorite gifts is the promise of an eventual in-home massage through the on-demand service Zeel.